Amplitude-Developer-Docs/amplitude-dev-center/docs/data/browser-ampli.md

     1. Go to **Preferences > Editor > Inspections > JavaScript and TypeScript > General**.
     2. In **Signature mismatch** and **Type mismatch**, set the **Severity** to Warning or Error based on your desired level of strictness.

 ## Installation

-These instructions are also available from the **Implementation** page of your Iteratively workspace.
+These instructions are also available from the **Implementation** page of your Amplitude Data workspace.

 ### Install the Ampli CLI